khoobacca/COVID-19-Analysis-and-Prediction/README.md

 also, this git project file is really messy so i need to clean it up as well

 Another realization... i can analyze real world data for this disease for more accurate parameter values for use within my model. ill add this to my plan. im kind adoing this as i go but cest la vie. im learning i guess haha

+## file streaming and csv parsing
+started to make some arrays to load the data into